Opinion: There is no climate justice without climate finance

 We cannot even recover from one crisis before we are being hit by another.
 It is taking a massive toll on us.
 Just a single crisis can displace millions of people – let alone multiple crises.
 We are in a race against the climate crisis.
 And negotiations are taking up all our space and time, when what is needed is real and urgent action.

 Cop has been taking place since before I was born, yet nothing seems to have happened.
 What we need is more action and fewer negotiations.
-If the promises and commitments made from previous Cops had become a reality, the world would not be in the state of planetary emergency.
+If the promises and commitments made from previous Cops had become a reality, the world would not be in this state of planetary emergency.
 What happened to the pledge made by wealthy nations to “mobilise” $100bn in climate finance annually by 2020 to help vulnerable nations deal with climate change?

 How about the Paris climate agreement?
 Multiple pledges, once again, yet here we are: seeing big polluters buying their way out through carbon credit.
 Not meeting our commitments is as dangerous as not making any commitment at all.